Magv2001/PicoyPlacaPredictor/README.md

 <<<<<<< HEAD
 # PicoyPlacaPredictor
 Example of an application developed using React to predict when a car can be or not on the road according to the rules of pico y placa.
+There are three inputs: License Plate Number, Date and Time

+You can try the application by writing the correct information to get an answer if the car can drive or not on the road.

 =======
 # Getting Started with Create React App